JatinSupra/supra-sdk-dapp/README.md

 # Supra SDK Starkey Dapp
-Welcome to the Supra SDK's To-Do List Dapp!
 This project demonstrates how to integrate the Supra SDK and StarKey wallet into a simple to-do list application built with React and TypeScript.

 ## Introduction
 This project is a dapp that allows users to add and manage tasks.
 The tasks are sent to a backend server using the Supra SDK, which interacts with the Supra blockchain.
 Users can connect their StarKey wallet to the dapp to interact with the application securely.

 ## Setup and Installation

 ### Prerequisites
 Node.js and npm installed on your system